Building a Simple Form (37 min)

 5. Select Next once the configuration is complete.

-6. Add a Tag that describes the purpose of the node and select Insert.
+6. Add a Tag describing the node's purpose and select Insert.

 The configured condition is displayed in the flow window.